Supa Strikas: Blok

 Miroslav "Blok" Rybar is North Shaw's defensive partner who wears the 55 jersey.
 He is from the fictional country of Brislovia, named after Bratislava and Slovakia.
 He is nicknamed "Blok," following his ability to "block" the ball very well.
 He is rather quiet, which is in stark contrast with his rather talkative teammates.
 However, most people cannot understand him when he speaks because he communicates almost exclusively in Brislovian, though he understands English.
 Blok's brother, Josef "Attak" Rybar, plays as a striker for FC Technicali.
 Despite the envy Attak felt from Blok getting into Supa Strikas, Blok never held a grudge against his brother, rather, a hesitance when facing his brother who plays for Technicali.
 Toward the end, they are shown to have a repaired sibling relationship.

 Eagle Eye

 Eagle Eye is a main defender of Supa Strikas and wears the number 4 jersey.
 He is called Eagle Eye for he has sharp eyes that allow him to intercept the strikers from scoring.
 Eagle Eye is a native American from Las Vegas and used to play for FC Cosmos.
 He is close with the other young defenders, North Shaw and Blok.
 He has a high ability to score long-range goals.
 Eagle Eye is the oldest player in Supa Strikas.
 He can take the ball back at any situation and give it to the desired player.

 Lankey

-Lankey is a substitute striker for El Matador, hailing from England.
-He is very tall and skinny and wears the number 23 jersey.
+Lankey is a substitute striker for El Matador, hailing from England, however he is seen subbing for Twisting Tiger as well.
+He is very tall, standing at a whopping 6'9, beanpole-esque, and like his name implies, lanky.
+His features of highlight are his light blond hair, baby blue eyes, pale skin and buckteeth.
+He wears the number 23 jersey.
 He is a bit nervous when he gets the ball but always tries to do his best as a striker.